collinleiber/ClustPy/README.md

 #### Development Version

-The package can be installed directly from git by executing:
+The current development version can be installed directly from git by executing:

 `sudo pip3 install git+https://github.com/collinleiber/ClusPy.git`